How to determine if a user is logged in without facing a PHPMD.CookieAndSessionMisuse in Magento 2

 /** @SuppressWarnings(PHPMD.CookieAndSessionMisuse) **/

-To avoid this error and ensure adherence to Magento’s standards, I better use an instance of Magento\Customer\Model\Context
+To avoid this error and ensure adherence to Magento’s standards, I better use an instance of Magento\Customer\Model\Context, added via dependency injection through the constructor.

 Here’s how to set it up: